 If the Oster Versa sells out, we’d go for Cleanblend’s 3-horsepower, 1,800-watt blender, which makes creamier smoothies and piña coladas than our main pick.
 But we find its jar really flimsy and the overall design clunkier compared with that of the Versa.
 The controls are also more confusing to use, and there are no presets.
 Its powerful 3-horsepower motor helps decimate berry seeds and ice, but there isn’t much variance between low and high speeds.

-For the fourth year running, a Vitamix blender performed best, overall, in our testing.
+For the fifth year running, a Vitamix blender performed best, overall, in our testing.
 The classic 5200 was our top pick in 2014 (the Pro 300 the year before), and once again it was the only one in our tests that could make creamy peanut butter and puree soup without spewing molten liquid up the sides of the jar, and it has the best range of speeds (far better than the equally priced Blendtec Designer).

 It doesn’t have any preset speeds, which, after long-term testing, we found we wished it had.
 And there have also been user complaints about black flecks—pieces of PTFE, a chemical found in nonstick coatings—breaking off the gasket around the base of the blade.
 Though we haven’t experienced this problem in our own usage, we also weren’t totally satisfied with Vitamix’s response to the issue.
 For the price, the 5200 is only worth it if you plan to blend a couple of times or more per week.
 Otherwise, we think the Oster Versa will satisfy most people’s needs for less than half the price.